-4. For all outside organizations that had an independent audit, we obtained the independent auditor's report to identify any significant deficiencies related to the outside organization's internal control.
+4. For all outside organizations that had an independent audit, we obtained the independent auditor's report to identify any significant deficiencies relating to the outside organization's internal controls.
 We were to make inquiries of management to document any corrective action taken in response to the significant deficiencies.

-The financial statements of the foundations were audited by independent certified public accounting firms for the year ended June 30, 2018.
-The GUF audit report is dated October 31, 2018, and includes a report on internal controls with no deficiencies.
-The GUAF audit report is dated December 12, 2018, and includes a repeat finding involving inadequate segregation of duties where one person handles all the office personnel duties.
-GUAF responded that it would be impractical to hire more employees and redistribute duties due to lack of funds, and the Board of Directors will continue its close scrutiny.
+The financial statements of the foundations were audited by independent certified public accounting firms for the year ended June 30, 2020.
+The GUF audit report was dated November 30, 2020, and included a report on internal controls with no deficiencies.
+The GUAF audit report was dated September 30, 2020, and also included a report on internal controls with no deficiencies.